 Not everyone could take the prescription, though.
 High-wheeled cycling and rigorous team sports were acceptable only for young men.
 The new games deemed suitable for mixed company, such as lawn tennis and golf, were far less taxing — and therefore far less likely to lead to noticeable improvements in fitness.
 As for working out on your own, the recommended options were either too costly (horseback riding) or too boring (indoor calisthenics) to gain much popularity.
 As a result, many more Americans of the 1880s thought they ought to exercise than actually did it.
 So when the safety bicycle appeared at the end of the decade and Americans began riding in large numbers — an estimated two million by 1896, out of a population of about seventy million — few were certain how such vigorous physical activity would affect them.

-Excerpt from The Mechanical Horse: How the Bicycle Reshaped American Life, by Margaret Guroff (University of Texas Press, 2016).
+Reprinted with permission from The Mechanical Horse: How the Bicycle Reshaped American Life by Margaret Guroff and published by the University of Texas Press, 2016.